nycdotnet/FromZeroToPullRequestWindows/FromZeroToPullRequestWindows.md

 To create a pull request, click the gear icon in GitHub for Windows and choose "view on github".
-You should see a new banner towards the top of the web page with a button that says "compare & pull request".
+You should see a new banner towards the top of the web page with a button that says "Compare & pull request".
 When you click that button, you will see the changes that were made to your branch versus the code in the main repo.
 Provide a good title for the pull request and provide a reasonably detailed description about what changed and why it is useful; be sure to